How to Recognize a Cry for Help

 - Crisis Text Line: Text CONNECT to 741741

 I hope this newsletter helps someone who is considering suicide and saves even just one life.
 Please know that there is always someone you can reach out to, whether it’s a friend, relative, teacher, minister, therapist, coach, medical professional, or a crisis hotline.
 Please share this newsletter with anyone that you think it may help.

 Since 2013, I have deliberately created the life I have always wanted, instead of just letting life happen to me.
 This includes owning my own business where I get to do the work I love and make a positive impact on other people every day, and finding the perfect partner to share the rest of my life with.
-(Jerry and I will be married in less than a year.)
 If I had ended my life in 2013, I would not be living the amazing life I have now, nor would I be the person that I have become and am proud to be today.
 Out of the pain and hardship of our struggles, comes the beauty of strength, growth, and transformation.
 There is always light after the darkness, and sometimes it’s even brighter than we could have ever imagined.

 “No matter how dark the moment, love and hope are always possible.” – George Chakiris